amartincolby/Rust-Quick-Guide/README.md

     This may seem like an esoteric restatement of what was already said, but it is important to understand this relationship to better grasp the later discussion of Rust's party piece, ownership. */

-    // In essence, the only permanent
-    // value assocaited with `catcher_in_the_rust` is the type of value that can be
-    // bound to it, in the above case `&str`.
-By using variable shdowing, the value
-    // that `catcher_in_the_rust` owns can change.

-    /* TODO: Talk about how variable names can reference earlier versions of the same name and how this pertains to ownership. */

     /*** Constants ***/